mfbonfigli/gocesiumtiler/README.md

 ### Flags

 ```
+  -a string             Sets the algorithm to use.
+Must be one of Grid,Random,RandomBox.
+Grid algorithm is highly suggested, others are deprecated and will be removed in future versions. (shorthand for algorithm) (default "grid")
+  -algorithm string     Sets the algorithm to use.
+Must be one of Grid,Random,RandomBox.
+Grid algorithm is highly suggested, others are deprecated and will be removed in future versions. (default "grid")
-  -e <int>          EPSG srid code of input points. (shorthand for srid) (default 4326)
+  -e int                EPSG srid code of input points. (shorthand for srid) (default 4326)
   -f                    Enables processing of all las files from input folder.
 Input must be a folder if specified (shorthand for folder)
   -folder               Enables processing of all las files from input folder.
 Input must be a folder if specified
   -g                    Enables Geoid to Ellipsoid elevation correction.
 Use this flag if your input LAS files have Z coordinates specified relative to the Earth geoid rather than to the standard ellipsoid. (shorthand for geoid)
   -geoid                Enables Geoid to Ellipsoid elevation correction.
 Use this flag if your input LAS files have Z coordinates specified relative to the Earth geoid rather than to the standard ellipsoid.
+  -grid-max-size float  Max cell size in meters for the grid algorithm.
+It roughly represents the max spacing between any two samples.  (default 5)
+  -grid-min-size float  Min cell size in meters for the grid algorithm.
+It roughly represents the minimum possible size of a 3d tile.  (default 0.15)
   -h                    Displays this help. (shorthand for help)
   -help                 Displays this help.
-  -hq               Enables a higher quality random pick algorithm.
-  -i <path>         Specifies the input las file/folder. (shorthand for input)
+  -i string             Specifies the input las file/folder. (shorthand for input)
-  -input <path>     Specifies the input las file/folder.
+  -input string         Specifies the input las file/folder.
-  -m <int>          Max number of points per tile.  (shorthand for maxpts) (default 50000)
+  -m int                Max number of points per tile for the Random and RandomBox algorithms. (shorthand for maxpts) (default 50000)
-  -maxpts <int>     Max number of points per tile.  (default 50000)
+  -maxpts int           Max number of points per tile for the Random and RandomBox algorithms. (default 50000)
+  -n float              Min cell size in meters for the grid algorithm.
+It roughly represents the minimum possible size of a 3d tile.  (shorthand for grid-min-size) (default 0.15)
-  -o <path>         Specifies the output folder where to write the tileset data. (shorthand for output)
+  -o string             Specifies the output folder where to write the tileset data. (shorthand for output)
-  -output <path>    Specifies the output folder where to write the tileset data.
+  -output string        Specifies the output folder where to write the tileset data.
   -r                    Enables recursive lookup for all .las files inside the subfolders (shorthand for recursive)
   -recursive            Enables recursive lookup for all .las files inside the subfolders
   -s                    Use to suppress all the non-error messages. (shorthand for silent)
   -silent               Use to suppress all the non-error messages.
-  -srid <int>       EPSG srid code of input points. (default 4326)
+  -srid int             EPSG srid code of input points. (default 4326)
   -t                    Adds timestamp to log messages. (shorthand for timestamp)
   -timestamp            Adds timestamp to log messages.
   -v                    Displays the version of gocesiumtiler. (shorthand for version)
   -version              Displays the version of gocesiumtiler.
+  -x float              Max cell size in meters for the grid algorithm.
+It roughly represents the max spacing between any two samples.  (shorthand for grid-max-size) (default 5)
-  -z <float>        Vertical offset to apply to points, in meters. (shorthand for zoffset)
+  -z float              Vertical offset to apply to points, in meters. (shorthand for zoffset)
-  -zoffset <float>  Vertical offset to apply to points, in meters.
+  -zoffset float        Vertical offset to apply to points, in meters.

 ```

+Note: the "hq" flag present in versions <= 1.0.3 has been removed and replaced by the "randombox" setting for the `-algorithm` flag.

 ### Usage examples:

-Recursively convert all LAS files in folder `C:\las`, write output tilesets in folder `C:\out`, assume LAS input coordinates expressed in EPSG:32633, convert elevation from above the geoid to above the ellipsoid and use higher quality sampling algorithm:
+Recursively convert all LAS files in folder `C:\las`, write output tilesets in folder `C:\out`, assume LAS input coordinates expressed in EPSG:32633, convert elevation from above the geoid to above the ellipsoid and use the default grid sampling algorithm:

 ```
-gocesiumtiler -input=C:\las -output=C:\out -srid=32633 -geoid -folder -recursive -hq
+gocesiumtiler -input=C:\las -output=C:\out -srid=32633 -geoid -folder -recursive
 ```
 or, using the shorthand notation:
 ```
-gocesiumtiler -i C:\las -o C:\out -e 32633 -g -f -r -hq
+gocesiumtiler -i C:\las -o C:\out -e 32633 -g -f -r
 ```

-Recursively convert all LAS files in `C:\las\file.las`, write output tileset in folder `C:\out`, assume input coordinates expressed in EPSG:4326, apply an offset of 10 meters to elevation of points and allow to store up to 100000 points per tile:
+Recursively convert all LAS files in `C:\las\file.las`, write output tileset in folder `C:\out`, assume input coordinates expressed in EPSG:4326, apply an offset of 10 meters to elevation of points and allow to store up to 100000 points per tile using the "randombox" algorithm:

 ```
-gocesiumtiler -input=C:\las\file.las -output=C:\out -zoffset=10 -maxpts=100000
+gocesiumtiler -input=C:\las\file.las -output=C:\out -zoffset=10 -maxpts=100000 -algorithm=randombox
 ```
 or, using the shorthand notation:

 ```
-gocesiumtiler -i C:\las\file.las -o C:\out -z 10 -m 100000
+gocesiumtiler -i C:\las\file.las -o C:\out -z 10 -m 100000 -a randombox
 ```

+### Algorithms
+As of now all the algorithms provided in the tool divide the space in an octree (i.e. a partition  of 8 octants recursively subdivided in octants as well).
+Every octant contains points plus 8 children, which are octants as well.
+These children octants might contain points and octants as well, in a recursive fashion.

+The difference between the algorithms is tied to how they choose the points to store in each level of the octree.

+- **Grid algorithm**
+This algorithm samples the space in a grid structure.
+For a `grid-max-size=5m` it stores one point every 5x5x5m box in the space, the closest one to the cell center.
+All the other points (the ones not closest to the 5x5x5 3D grid intersections) are sent to the children levels, where the grid halves in size, and the process is repeated until either the points are all stored or the grid size has reached the `grid-min-size` setting. `grid-max-size` setting should be set accordingly to the input cloud size.
+A value that is too small might result in very dense tiles at higher LODs, a value that is too big might result in very few points stored ad higher LODs and a highly nested tree structure.

+- **Random algorithm**
+This algorithm simply shuffles all the points in the point cloud and picks at random up to `maxpts` points for each octree node.
+Shuffling allows to uniformely represent the overall shape of the point cloud, however this might imply that some details are not adequately represented at higher distances (lower Level of Details).

+- **RandomBox algorithm**
+This algorithm is very similar to the Random algorithm but with one difference.
+Points are divided into bins of a definite, small, size and the bins are randomly shuffled.
+Then the points are picked one by one from each bin.
+This ensures that points are randomly distributed but also that all areas of space, even the ones with fewer points, are equally likely to be represented at higher level of details.

 ## Precompiled Binaries
 Along with the source code a prebuilt binary for Windows x64 is provided for each release of the tool in the github page.
 Binaries for other systems at the moment are not provided.